merginit/merginit.com/src/lib/blog/posts/18082025-http-security-header-checker-tools.md

 ## Free Tool by MerginIT: Security Header Analyzer

-Introducing our free, production-grade Security Header Analyzer at [https://sha.merginit.com](https://sha.merginit.com) — built on top of the open-source tool **humble**.
+Introducing our free, production-grade Security Header Analyzer at [https://sha.merginit.com](https://sha.merginit.com) — built on top of the open-source tool **humble** (WIP, currently simple custom implementation for MVP).
 Source code: [github.com/jonasfroeller/header-checker](https://github.com/jonasfroeller/header-checker).

 Use it in the browser or integrate it via a free API.